-- but rather an average standard fee or hourly rate a network attorney would charge for that service. - individual, spouse, and qualifying dependents.
-12-month commitment required.
-Courtroom representation, when necessary, is fully covered through General District Court for claims in excess of \$400.
-The definition of General - Since your employer is the participating sponsor, you may not use the Plan in a dispute with your employer - 5 Timing of selection may vary based on your location or your employer's enrollment procedures.

-©2014 Legal Benefits Inc., Virginia Beach, VA.
+- sible for all non-attorney costs such as filing fees, fines, court costs, etc. The Plan covers the ssary, is fully covered through General District Court for claims in excess of \$400.
+The definition of General - 3 Since your employer is the participating sponsor, you may not use the Plan in a dispute with your employer. - 4 Timing of selection may vary based on your location or your employer's enrollment procedures - ©2014 Legal Benefits Inc., Virginia Beach, VA.
 Legal Resources® is Legal Benefits Inc. and all its subsidiaries.
+37